 If you’ve ever wondered where to buy reclaimed wood, Centennial Woods is the place.
 Our products are found in and on homes, businesses, restaurants, and public venues located throughout North America, Asia, Europe and beyond.
 We mill our boards for indoor and outdoor use.

 interior design wood COLORS & FINISHES

 Reclaimed lumber options for interiors, exteriors, and more.
 Finishes include naturally weathered grey and brown, smooth brushed, sanded, white washed, color washed, and tinted.
 Don't see what you're looking for?
 Ask us about custom colors and finishes.

 Perfect for accent walls, ceilings, and DIY projects.
 These weathered wooden boards present a range of grey and brown tones in their natural state.
 Knots, knot holes, nail holes, and imperfections are part of the charm of this wood and are to be expected.

 THE SNOW FENCE STORY

 During the latter half of the 20th century old snow fence boards were either burned or sent to the landfill.
-In the mid ’90s some of the wood on the fences went missing indicating a burgeoning interest for reclaimed wood.
+In the mid ’90s some of the boards on the snow fences was “borrowed,” indicating a burgeoning interest in reclaimed wood.
 The idea for sustainably recycling snow fence wood was born in 1999 in the form of Centennial Woods™.
-To learn more about reclaimed wood visit our FAQ page.
+Learn more on our FAQ page.